-Given a critically ill patient, the Resident must be able to evaluate the nutritional status of the patient, identify current deficiencies, ongoing losses and extra needs induced by the
+Given a critically ill patient, the Resident must be able to evaluate the nutritional and fluid status of the patient, identify current deficiencies, ongoing losses and extra needs induced by the illness.
+The Resident must also be able to devise a management strategy for the provision of either enteral and/or parenteral nutrition to sustain the patient throughout the period of critical illness.

-- The difference in fluid compartments and fluid requirements at different stages of child development - The techniques and laboratory tests used to evaluate nutritional status in children - Methods of assessing basal energy expenditure and monitoring effectiveness of supporting care - The indications, limitation, methods and complications of enteral and parenteral nutritional techniques.
+- The difference in fluid compartments and fluid requirements between children and adults - The techniques and laboratory tests used to evaluate nutritional status in children and adults - Methods of assessing basal energy expenditure and monitoring effectiveness of supporting care - The indications, limitation, methods and complications of enteral and parenteral nutritional techniques.